pbalduino/goo/README.md

 Goo means:

 * A short and mostly meaningless name, like Foo and Bar
-* Slimy alien substance in Kerbal Space Plan game
+* Slimy alien substance in Kerbal Space Program game
 * It sounds like Gu in Portuguese.
 Gu is my son =)

 ## Current goals